2024 Fire & Rescue Fest

 East Jefferson Fire Rescue provides a combined CPR and AED course designed specifically for laypeople.
 This course teaches “hands only” CPR and is an excellent choice for both community and workplace settings.
 This course is intended for individuals who do not work in the healthcare field but desire to have CPR knowledge and skills.

 Firefighters and paramedics will provide attendees with instruction on performing CPR and using an AED.
 No course completion cards will be issued, but students will get ample opportunity to practice and ask questions.
-Our next public class will take place on Wednesday, November 6th.
+Our next public class will be scheduled in 2025.
 The classes are held at 6pm at Station 6, 9193 Rhody Dr, Chimacum.
 Registration is required.

 Register at Eventbrite